Saint Petersburg Metro: Stations

 Some of the features of the Saint Petersburg Metro make it stand out amongst others, even those in the former USSR.
 It is customary to have stations in the centre of a city built very deep, not only to minimise disruption, but also, because of the Cold War threat, they were built to double as bomb shelters, and many old stations do feature provisions such as blast doors and air filters.
 In most cities, the lines become shallow or even begin to run above ground as they reach the city's outer residential districts.
 However, this is not the case in Saint Petersburg.
 The difficult geology means that all but 9 stations are at a deep level.
 The design and architecture went through numerous phases.
-The original stations were predominantly of the pylon type, of which there are 15 stations.
-Also popular was the column layout, and there are 16 such stations in the system.
+The original stations were predominantly pylon stations, of which there are 15 stations.
+Also common are deep column stations, and there are 16 such stations in the system.

 The first stage is exquisitely decorated in the Stalinist Architecture style, but from 1958, Nikita Khrushchev's struggle with decorative extras restricted the vivid decorations to simple aesthetic themes.
 During this time a new design called "horizontal lift" became widespread, and 10 stations were built with this layout.
 The horizontal lift design is a variation of a station with platform screen doors, and has not been found elsewhere outside Saint Petersburg.
 However, because the design became unpopular with passengers, and for technical reasons, no stations featuring this design were built between 1972 and 2018.
-From the mid-1970s, a new open "single-vault" design was developed by local engineers and became very popular, not only in Saint Petersburg, but some other cities as well.
-Known technically as Leningradky Odnosvod, it remains the most popular of all and there are 16 such stations in the city.
+From the mid-1970s, a new open design called Leningradky Odnosvod (single-vault station) was developed by local engineers and became very popular, not only in Saint Petersburg, but other cities as well.
+It remains the most popular and there are 16 stations with this design in the city.